ericharm/RPG/README.md

-Choose a class and fight monsters to gain Gold and Experience, improving your character and collecting useful items to continue battling until you can find the dreaded Final Boss and strike him down.
+Choose a class and fight monsters to gain Gold and Experience, improving your character and collecting useful items to continue battling until you can find and kill the final boss.

 Known bugs
 ----------

 Nil Items
-Negative Damage

 Future Features
 ---------------